 5. The Oculus Mall

 The incredible Westfield World Trade Centre or Oculus Mall is quite the beauty to behold, both from the inside and outside.
-The bright white, spikes facade make it looks like a majestic, futuristic space station/deep sea creature and it’s all kinds of Instagram wonderful.
+The bright white, spikes facade makes it looks like a majestic, futuristic space station/deep sea creature and it’s all kinds of Instagram wonderful.

 6. The Subway

 If you love street photography and photos with a raw edge to them, be sure to capture a few shots of New York’s famous subway system.
 The underground stations are great spots to snap gritty shots with pops of colour, movement and life.
+Then, share an eye-catching Instagram story with the help of this awesome Instagram story maker.

 7. As seen from above…